webplatform/docs/tutorials/css_filters/index.md

 ==How to apply a CSS filter==

-'''Note:''' The description and examples below use the official W3C syntax that will be available in all modern browsers eventually.
-To use filters now, you need to use the vendor prefixed version of the 'filter' property.
-But don't worry, there's an easy way to handle that discussed later.
-And again, see the compatibility tables at the end of the article for the latest information.
+'''Important:''' The descriptions and examples below all use the official W3C syntax that will be available in all modern browsers eventually.
+To use filters now, you need to use the vendor prefixed version of the <code>filter</code> property.
+Again, see the compatibility tables at the end of the article for the latest information.

 Using filters from CSS is done by applying the <code>filter</code> property to any visible element on your web page.
 For a very simple example, you could write something like:

 <syntaxhighlight language="css">
-div { +filter: grayscale(100%); }
+div { filter: grayscale(100%); }
 </syntaxhighlight>

 This will make the content inside all <code>&lt;div&gt;</code> elements on the page turn gray.
 Great for making your page look like a TV image from the 1940s!